Regression-Games/RGUnityBots/src/gg.regression.unity.bots/Runtime/Scripts/ActionManager/README.md

         // Start an action manager session (must be called before using any of the action manager API) RGActionManager.StartSession(this);

-        // Iterate over all the actions
-        foreach (RGGameAction action in RGActionManager.Actions)
+        // Iterate over all the enabled actions foreach (RGGameAction action in RGActionManager.Actions)
         {
             Debug.Log("Action: " + action.DisplayName);